seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 |---|---|
 | ![Seanpm2001_Flagged/2022/July19th/Follows_DuringSuspension/PNG/483FollowersDuringSuspension.png](/Seanpm2001_Flagged/2022/July19th/Follows_DuringSuspension/PNG/483FollowersDuringSuspension.png) | ![/Seanpm2001_Flagged/2022/July19th/Follows_DuringSuspension/PNG/GainingAFollowerDuringSuspension.png](/Seanpm2001_Flagged/2022/July19th/Follows_DuringSuspension/PNG/GainingAFollowerDuringSuspension.png) |

 On 2022, Sunday, July 31st, someone unfollowed me.
 I am not sure how they are able to access my profile to do this.
+I went from 484 to 483 followers.

 On 2022, Tuesday, August 9th, I randomly lost 2 followers.
+I went from 483 to 481 followers.

 On 2022, Monday, August 15th, I lost 1 follower.
+I went from 481 to 480 followers.

+On 2022, Wednesday, August 17th, I lost 2 more followers, going from 480 to 478 followers.

 ## Achievements during suspension